-But it certainly is for a lot of people in Canada, as an estimated 2.6 million people are self employed.
-That is 7.5% of the total population!
-Suffice it to say that this number is drastically underinflated, given the scale of the underground economy in Canada, estimated to be worth nearly $40 billion.
+An estimated 2.6 million people are self employed in Canada; that is 7.5% of the total population!
+Suffice it to say that this number is drastically under-inflated, given the scale of the underground economy in Canada, estimated to be worth nearly $40 billion.
 That, no doubt, comprises a number of ill advised entrepreneurs earning their living “under the table”.
 That said, even if we only consider the legitimate market being driven by courageous leaders, it is an enormous part of the Canadian economy.

-So, we’ve established that there are independent operators, a lot of them!
-What would have stimulated them to leave the cushioned arm chair of working for someone else, or something else, to live on the edge and put their future in the hands of their entrepreneurially minded self?
-Well, there are myriad reasons, and for each person, the reasons are likely different, or the combination of reasons, at least, are different.
-According to Molly Cain who contributed an article to Forbes.com, the top two reasons for people to venture out on the tight rope of self employment are:
+So, we’ve established that there are many independent operators.
+What would have encouraged all of these individuals to leave the cushioned arm chair of working for someone else and take the courageous decision to become an entrepreneur?
+Well, there are myriad reasons, and for each person, the reasons vary.
+According to Molly Cain who contributed an article to Forbes, the top two reasons for people to venture out on the tight rope of self-employment are:

 You can read more about Molly’s top 13 reasons here:

 Segue into the role of the franchise system.
-Obviously, there are no ways to completely eliminate risk, stress and anxiety in starting your own business, but perhaps one of the most impactful strategies to reduce them is to engage in a franchise based business.
+Evidently, there is no way to completely avoid risk, stress and anxiety in starting your own business, but perhaps one of the most impactful strategies to reduce these factors is to invest in becoming a franchise owner.
 Be assured that you are not the only one who would consider doing such a thing.
 In fact, in Canada, there are some staggering statistics around this form of enterprise:

 - Canada has the 2nd largest franchise industry in the world, led only by the U.S.A.